sadanandv/CS5701-Foundations-for-Data-Engineering/README.md

 This Repository contains the topics discussed in the Foundation for Data Engineering offered in Shiv Nadar University Chennai to the M.Tech in Artificial Intelligence &amp; Data Science Course.

+## Questions
-## The following are the Questions presented at every session:
+The following are the Questions presented at every session:

 0. Plot the following functions using Python:
   a.
 Plot the function f(x) = x 2 + 2x + 5 in the range −5 ≤ x ≤ 5.